-Derek is the co-founder and president of the Wet Lab and organizes the Wet Lab’s Open Bioinformatics Study Group.
-He has been working with startup companies since 2011, and hopes to build San Diego its first dedicated community space for bio hacking.
+Derek is the co-founder and President of The Wet Lab and organizes its monthly Open Bioinformatics Study Group.
+He has been working with startup companies since 2011, and hopes to build San Diego its first dedicated community space for bio-hacking.
 Derek is a co-organizer for the San Diego Python Users Group and the San Diego Open Bioinformatics Group (in partnership with the Wet Lab).
 He is an advocate for open source software and the democratization of scientific research.

 Daren is the secretary at the Wet Lab.
 He graduated with B.S. in Molecular Cell & Developmental Biology at University of California Santa Cruz.
 He currently has two years of experience working in the biotech industry.
 He has worked at a company where he has synthesized oligonucleotides using solid phase synthesis and is currently working at a biotech company doing DNA extractions.